-To the Stockholders of Laboratory Corporation of America Holdings:
+To the Stockholders of

+Laboratory Corporation of America Holdings:

-Notice is hereby given that the 2002 Annual Meeting (the "Annual Meeting") of the Stockholders of Laboratory Corporation of America Holdings (the "Company") will be held at The Paramount Theater, 128 East Front Street, Burlington, NC 27215, on Wednesday, May 15, 2002 at 9:00 a.m., Eastern Daylight Saving time, for the following purposes:
+Notice is hereby given that the 2003 Annual Meeting (the "Annual Meeting") of the Stockholders of Laboratory Corporation of America Holdings (the "Company") will be held at The Paramount Theater, 128 East Front Street, Burlington, NC 27215, on Wednesday, May 14, 2003 at 9:00 a.m., Eastern Daylight Time, for the following purposes:

-- 1. To elect all of the members of the Company's Board of Directors to serve until the Company's next annual meeting and until such directors' successors are elected and shall have qualified; - 2.
-To approve amendments to the Company's 2000 Stock Incentive Plan to increase from 3.4 million to 7.4 million the number of authorized shares for issuance under such plan and to increase from 1.5 million to 3 million the number of shares of common stock as to which Restricted Shares and/or Performance Awards may be granted under such plan (the "Stock Plan Amendment"); - 3.
-To ratify the appointment by the Board of Directors of PricewaterhouseCoopers LLP as the Company's independent accountants for the year ending December 31, 2002; and - 4.
+- 1. To elect the members of the Company's Board of Directors to serve until the Company's next annual meeting and until such directors' successors are elected and shall have qualified; - 2.
+To approve an amendment to the Company's 2000 Stock Incentive Plan (the "Stock Plan Amendment") to increase the fair market value of the shares of stock subject to the annual stock option grant to non-employee directors from \$65,000 to \$77,000; - 3.
+To approve amendments to the Management Incentive Bonus Plan, formerly known as the Annual Bonus Incentive Plan, to reflect changes in the Company's compensation and executive compensation plans (the "Incentive Plan Amendment"). - 4.
+To ratify the appointment by the Board of Directors of PricewaterhouseCoopers LLP as the Company's independent accountants for the year ending December 31, 2003; and - 5.
 To transact such other business as may properly come before the Annual Meeting or at any adjournments thereof.

 A proxy statement describing the matters to be considered at the Annual Meeting is attached to this notice.
-Only stockholders of record at the close of business on April 12, 2002 are entitled to notice of, and to vote at, the Annual Meeting and at any adjournments thereof.
+Only stockholders of record at the close of business on April 11, 2003 are entitled to notice of, and to vote at, the Annual Meeting and at any adjournments thereof.

-A copy of the Annual Report of the Company for the fiscal year ended December 31, 2001 has either preceded or accompanies this notice.
+A copy of the Annual Report of the Company for the fiscal year ended December 31, 2002 has either preceded or accompanies this notice.

-By Order of the Board of Directors /s/ Bradford T. Smith Bradford T. Smith Secretary
+By Order of the Board of Directors

+Bradford T. Smith Secretary

-April 15, 2002
+April 14, 2003